ansys/pymapdl/docs/source/getting_started/running_mapdl.rst

     /usr/ansys_inc/v211/ansys/bin/ansys211

-You probably should startup MAPDL in a temporary working directory as MAPDL creates a several temporary files.
+Note that you should probably startup MAPDL in a temporary working directory as MAPDL creates a several temporary files.

 If this command doesn't launch, you could have a variety of issues, including: